-In the 180° case, the domain wall located on a Pb-O lattice plane is lowest in energy, whereas the Ti-centered wall is a saddle point configuration that spontaneously transforms into a Pb-centered wall.
-The domain wall is found to be very narrow, with a width on the order of the lattice constant a, and the energy to create a 180° domain wall is calculated to be 132 mJ/m, in very good agreement with a previous ab-initio study.
+In the 180° case, the domain wall located on a Pb-O lattice plane is lowest in energy, whereas the Ti-centered wall is a saddle-point configuration that spontaneously transforms into a Pb-centered wall.
+The domain wall is found to be very narrow, with a width of the order of the lattice constant a and the energy required to create a 180° domain wall is calculated to be 132 mJ/m, in very good agreement with a previous ab initio study.

-For the 90° domain wall we found a much lower domain-wall energy of $35 \text{ mJ/m}^2$ .
+For the 90° domain wall we found a much lower domainwall energy of 35 mJ/m.
 From the polarization profile across the domain wall we obtained the position of the wall to be halfway between Pb-Ti-O planes.
 We also find a domain-wall width of $5\pm0.5$ Å, the same order of magnitude as for the 180° wall.
 This conclusion about the narrowness of the 90° domain wall is in line with two recent HRTEM experiments.
-Together, these works indicate that the conventional wisdom, which holds that the 90° domain wall is much broader than its 180° counterpart, does not hold true in PbTiO3.
+Together, these results indicate that the conventional wisdom, which holds that the 90° domain wall is much broader than its 180° counterpart, does not hold true in PbTiO3.
+With the domain walls being so narrow, one should exercise caution about applying a continuum theory, such as Ginzburg-Landau theory, to such a situation.

 On the other hand, the barrier height for the coherent motion of a 90° domain wall to a neighboring lattice plane is estimated to be very small.
 The domain wall can easily move so that a scenario where the domain wall is pinned at defects and fluctuates widely in between is very likely to occur in real samples.
 The apparent width of the domain boundary may therefore be much broader, raising the question as to what exactly we mean by the "width of a domain wall."
-In this regard, our result $2\xi{DW} = 5\pm 0.5$ Å for an ideal, defect-free wall should be regarded as a intrinsic width of the domain boundary at zero temperature, whereas at finite temperatures the domain wall may be smeared out by fluctuations.
-Regarding the sharp HRTEM images of the $90^{\circ}$ domain walls, we also have to take into account that the samples in these kinds of experiments are very thin (typically 10 nm) so that surface pinning of the domain walls could play an important role.
+In this regard, our result $2\xi{DW} = 5 \pm 0.5$ Å for an ideal, defectfree wall should be regarded as an intrinsic width of the domain boundary at zero temperature, whereas at finite temperatures the domain wall may be smeared out by fluctuations.
+Regarding the sharp HRTEM images of the 90° domain walls, we also have to take into account that the samples in these kinds of experiments are very thin (typically 10 nm) so that surface pinning of the domain walls could play an important role.

-Finally, we have found an electrostatic dipole moment across the $90^{\circ}$ domain wall, which causes a step in the electrostatic potential and an offset of the valence and conduction bands of $0.15-0.2 \,\text{eV}$ .
+Finally, we have found an electrostatic dipole moment across the $90^{\circ}$ domain wall, which causes a step in the electrostatic potential and an offset of the valence and conduction bands of 0.15-0.2 eV.
 To our knowledge, the existence of such a dipole moment across a ferroelectric domain wall has never been reported in literature before.
 It remains a challenge whether such an effect can be observed experimentally.

-VI.
 ACKNOWLEDGMENTS

 We wish to thank Jim Scott and Sami Pöykkö for useful discussions.
-This work is supported by the ONR grant N00014-97-1-0048.
+This work was supported by the ONR Grant No. N00014-97-1-0048.